 A conventional mortgage loan is any conforming or nonconforming loan that isn’t secured by the federal government.

-Conforming and nonconforming conventional loans — what are they?
+Conforming vs. nonconforming conventional loans

-Since nonconforming loans don’t adhere to Fannie Mae and Freddie Mac lending requirements, they’re riskier for lenders and have higher interest rates than conforming loans.
+Nonconforming loans, or jumbo loans, offer loan amounts higher than the FHFA limit.
+They help you access more money to purchase an expensive home.
+But they’re riskier for lenders and have higher interest rates than conforming loans.
 To qualify, borrowers typically need a credit score of 700 or higher and should be prepared with a down payment of at least 20%.

 When determining your mortgage rate, lenders are interested in more than just your credit score.
 Here are a few other factors your lender consider: